MMosley502/LEGUP/Some-Pointers-for-Getting-Started.md

 **Note: if you are reading this and have not followed the [developer setup guide](https://github.com/Bram-Hub/Legup/wiki/Programming-Setup-Guide) yet, please do that first.**

 The Legup repository can be daunting at first glance.
-While this is by no means comprehensive documentation of Legup (that is something we will hopefully be working on soon), this is a good place to start:
+Here is some general starting information as well as some basics on how to navigate the repository:

 ## Puzzle Status
 ### Fully Functioning